-For more on the background, The Modern History of Moon Gardening discusses how everyone from Rudolf Steiner to Charles Dowding have explored this subject.
+For more on the background, The Modern History of Moon Gardening looks at lunar gardening enthusiasts from Rudolph Steiner to Charles Dowding.

 Gardening With Moon Cycles

-While gardening by the moon has been mentioned in gardening circles for years, any benefits are easy to debunk.
+While gardening by the moon has been mentioned in gardening circles for centuries, any benefits are easy to debunk.

 Despite the moon’s significant impact on the earth, including tides and moonlight, there is no scientific evidence to support the notion that planting during specific lunar phases or under certain constellations or star signs provides any benefits.